Facebook

 Understanding Diabetes

-• Blood Sugar and Insulin: Your body breaks down food into glucose (sugar) for energy.
-Insulin, a hormone produced by your pancreas, acts like a key, unlocking cells to absorb this sugar.
+• Blood Sugar and Insulin: Your body breaks down food into glucose (sugar), which is then used for energy.
+Insulin, a hormone produced by the pancreas, acts like a key, allowing glucose to enter cells.

-• The Problem: In diabetes, either your body doesn’t make enough insulin (type 1) or the cells resist insulin (type 2).
-This leads to excess sugar buildup in the bloodstream.
+• The Problem: In diabetes, either your body doesn’t produce enough insulin (type 1 diabetes), or the cells resist insulin’s effects (type 2 diabetes).
+This results in excess sugar buildup in the bloodstream.

-• Long-Term Effects: Over time, high blood sugar can damage nerves, eyes, kidneys, and heart.
+• Long-Term Effects: Over time, high blood sugar levels can damage various organs, including nerves, eyes, kidneys, and the heart.

 Oral Health Complications Associated with Diabetes